25 Winter Activities to Enjoy at Lake Louise

 Enjoy the Winter Wonderland

-In the winter, Lake Louise is blanketed in a fluffy layer of snow and set by a backdrop of Mount Victoria and a hanging glacier.
-This pristine piece of wilderness draws in millions of visitors a year.
+In the winter, Lake Louise is blanketed in a fluffy layer of snow and set against the backdrop of Mount Victoria and a hanging glacier.
+This pristine piece of wilderness draws millions of visitors a year.
+Usually, by mid December, there’s also a beautiful ice castle built on the lake.

 It is a stunning sight, and the magic of natural beauty is not lost.
 Despite visiting Lake Louise many times, it still takes our breath away, no matter the season.
-The best season may just be the winter.
 Sit down with a cup of hot chocolate by the fire and enjoy the winter wonderland at Lake Louise.

-Just make sure to dress warmly as the lake sits in the shade the majority of the day in the winter so it can get bone-chillingly cold.
+Just make sure to dress warmly, as the lake sits in the shade most of the day in the winter, and it can get bone-chillingly cold.

 Ice Skate or Play Hockey on Lake Louise

 There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
-Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.
+It’s not much of a surprise that it’s regularly been considered one of the world’s best ice skating rinks.

 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
 The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.